schnarbiemeows/SpringBootProjectGenerator/README.md

 <p><b>Basic premise:</b></p>

-	The basic functionality that this program offers is to create some basic CRUD REST microservices for each of your tables.
-It can generate a seperate service for each table, 1 service for all of the tables, or you can use a file called files/grouping.txt to specify groupings of tables into services.
-Each service will also have <b>Junit</b> test cases created within it, and will also generate json file that can be imported into <b>Postman</b> as a collection for testing as well.
+<p>The basic functionality that this program offers is to create some basic CRUD REST microservices for each of your tables.
+It can generate a seperate service for each table, 1 service for all of the tables, or you can use a file called
+<b>files/grouping.txt</b> to specify groupings of tables into services.
+Each service will also have <b>Junit</b> test cases
+created within it, and will also generate json file that can be imported into <b>Postman</b> as a collection for testing as well.</p>

 <p><b>A couple of assumptions:</b></p>
-	<p>1.
-Only works with <b>MySQL</b> database at the moment, I use version 5.7</p>
+<div text-indent: 50px;><p>1.
+Only works with <b>MySQL</b> database at the moment, I use version 5.7</p></div>
 	<p>2.
 Every table must have a primary key in it that is auto generated(auto_generated)</p>
 	<p>3.
 Does not generate any foreign key functionality in the Java code</p>